Where to Sit at Rate Field

 Best-value sections

-- Outfield concourse with any ticket.
-The Statue Row walk, the Fan Deck, the Bullpen Sports Bar, and FUNdamentals are all free to access regardless of which seat you bought.
-A cheap upper-deck ticket gets you access to the full outfield experience.
+- Outfield concourse access comes with any ticket.
+Statue Row, the Fan Deck, FUNdamentals, and the Bullpen Sports Bar are open to every ticket holder regardless of seat, so a cheap upper-deck or outfield ticket still gets you the full outfield experience.

 Obstructed-view warnings